muellerflorian/corona-fish/workflows/probe_design/probe-design-overview.md

 Target regions are define in the file `data\Wuhan-Hu-1_2019__target_regions.tsv`.
 This can be the entire genome, or sub-regions.

+Identified probes are also blasted against >2000 aligned COV-2 genomes, and only probes with 0 or 1 mismatches for >98% of those genomes are used.

 __Probe should be specific over other Coronaviruses:__

 | beta-coronavirus | ID          | Included |